-Instructional Television (ITV)
+Instructional Televison (ITV)

-Beginning in September 1984, credit courses were offered for the first time on the University of Southern Maine's Instructional Television (ITV) system.
-Courses are offered "live" on color television through a system that simultaneously connects classrooms at the Gorham and Portland campuses, off-campus centers in Sanford and Saco-Biddeford and at Lewiston Auburn College.
+Certain courses are offered "live" on color television through a system that simultaneously connects class-rooms at the Portland campus and at the off-campus centers in Sanford and Saco-Biddeford.
 Students at each location are able to hear and see the class in session and, using a specially developed microphone system, they are able to talk to the instructor during class.
 Information about the ITV system may be obtained by contacting the Division.